To the Members

 The Company has received declaration by all Independent Director(s) that they meet thecriteria of independence as provided in sub-section (6) of Section 149 of the CompaniesAct 2013.
-The declaration received from the independent directors were placed at themeeting of the Board of directors of the Company held on 12th May 2015.
-Anymember interested in hard copy of the said policy may inspect the same at the RegisteredOffice of the Company or write to the Company Secretary for a copy.
+The declaration received from the independent directors were placed at themeeting of the Board of Directors of the Company held on 29th May 2017.

 C) FORMAL ANNUAL EVALUATION

 Pursuant to the provisions of Section 134 of the Companies Act 2013 and Regulation 17of the SEBI (Listing Obligations and Disclosure Requirements)